 According to the press conference, on May 4, when the regatta arrives at the Malecón stop to celebrate the 500th anniversary of the city, the Cayo Hueso-La Habana Rally will start with a total of 14 boats participating.
 This rally is sponsored by the North American magazines Caribbean Yachting and Cruising World, two prestigious publications related to recreational sailing and yachting.

-“All the events that we are carrying out include a nautical stop where all the boats of the regatta that have just arrived, plus a number of boats of the members of the Club, we will go to the port of Havana to greet with love, with friendship and with respect to the maritime history of Havana, the 500th anniversary of the founding of the Cuban capital, “said Commodore Escrich during his speech at the press conference.
+“All the events that we are carrying out include a nautical stop where all the boats of the regatta that have just arrived, plus a number of boats of the members of the Club, we will go to the port of Havana to greet with love, with friendship and order tramadol online with visa with respect to the maritime history of Havana, the 500th anniversary of the founding of the Cuban capital, “said Commodore Escrich during his speech at the press conference.

 “Cuban culture has been part of my life for more than 37 years, 23 years ago we saw the opportunity to get closer to Cuba and over the years I have realized how important this event is for the culture of our people, as well as for the nautical communities of both Cuba and Key West, “said Mr. Peter Goldsmith to those present.